 These mic positions are exactly the same samples as the ones in their Kontakt counterparts.
 No DSP (digital signal processing) or IRs (impulse responses) are making this happen.
 It was all recorded in the room.

-Will there be mic positions for Musio exclusive libraries as well?
+Are there mic positions for Musio exclusive libraries as well?

 Yes!
-There will be mic position mixing in the Musio-exclusive instruments as well.
+There are mic positions in some Musio-exclusive instruments as well.

 Are microphone positions available for all instruments in Musio, or only specific ones?